Skip to content

 • Direct messaging with end-to-end encryption

-• Channel/group messaging
+• Channel and group messaging

 • Multi-hop routing through repeaters

-• GPS mapping with offline maps
+• GPS mapping with offline maps (T-Deck Plus only)

 • Full MeshCore terminal access